The Paperback Edition…

 “You have a killer hangover.
 Everything will seem rude today.” she said knowingly.

 I heard Abby say ‘thank you’ and then heard her shut the door.
+I could feel little trickles of cold air that had filtered back to the kitchen from the opened door.

 “Who’s it for?”
 I asked.